tiganeteaclaudiu/Concurrent_Content_Fetcher/README.md

 1. Complete the `ServeHTTP` method in server.go in accordance with the specifications above.
 2. Run existing tests, and make sure they all pass
 3. Add a few tests to capture missing edge-cases.
 For example, test that the fallbacks are respected.

-Hints:
-- You can run the server simply with `go run .` in the projects directory.
-- Tests are run with `go test` in the current directory.
-- Try to keep to the standard library as much as possible
-- Latency is crucial for this application, so fetching the items sequentially one at a time might not be good enough
-# Concurrent_Content_Fetcher